Trump moved to military hospital after COVID-19 diagnosis

 The virus could also complicate Trump’s push to install conservative judge Amy Coney Barrett on the Supreme Court.

-At least three people who were at a White House event to announce her nomination, University of Notre Dame President John Jenkins and Republican senators Mike Lee and Thom Tillis, said Friday they have tested positive.
+In addition to the president and his wife, at least four people who were at a White House event to announce Barrett’s nomination - Conway, Lee, Tillis and University of Notre Dame President John Jenkins - said Friday they have tested positive.

 Lee and Tillis are both members of the Republican-controlled Senate Judiciary Committee, which is scheduled to begin hearings on Barrett’s nomination on Oct.
 12.